denisshiki/Customer-Analysis/README.md

 ___
 ## 🔍 PROBLEM AND PRODUCT

-In this projetct we'll use the Kaggle dataset locate in this link:<br> https://www.kaggle.com/imakash3011/customer-personality-analysis
+In this projetct I used the Kaggle dataset locate in this link:<br> https://www.kaggle.com/imakash3011/customer-personality-analysis

 In this project I wanted to make a cluster of the clients using the K-Means algoritm and analyse the groups created.
 This will help marketing sector of the company to understand better his clients and classify then in order to give a personalised market campaig to each group.<br>